linkerd/website/linkerd.io/content/2.11/reference/architecture.md

   the traffic to the original recipient (unless there is a reason to send it elsewhere).
 This does not result in a traffic loop because the `iptables` rules explicitly skip the proxy's UID.

+Additionally, `iptables` has rules in place for special scenarios, such as when traffic is sent over the loopback interface:

+* When traffic is sent over the loopback interface by the application, it will be sent directly to the process, instead of being forwarded to the proxy.
+This allows an application to talk to itself, or to another container in the pod, without being intercepted by the proxy, as long as the destination is a port bound on localhost (such as 127.0.0.1:80, localhost:8080), or the pod's own IP.
+* When traffic is sent by the application to its own cluster IP, it will be forwarded to the proxy.
+If the proxy chooses its own pod as an endpoint, then traffic will be sent over the loopback interface directly to the application.
+  Consequently, traffic will not be opportunistically upgraded to mTLS or HTTP/2.

+A list of all `iptables` rules used by Linkerd can be found [here](../iptables/)

 {{< note >}}
 By default, most ports are forwarded through the proxy.
 This is not always